Sprint naar content

 About the programme

-Together with lecturers, fellow students and company managers, you discover what you need to know to develop a deep understanding of the people, organisation, technical know-how and economic principles on which companies depend.
 You’ll gain experience through working on projects at real companies.
 From the very first moment of your student career, you start building your CV with relevant practice.
 And unlike many other industrial engineering programmes, we offer not only theoretical insight but also practical skills to be successful as an entrepreneur.
 After 4 years, you’ll be ready to help and progress companies anywhere in the world!

 Why study Industrial Engineering and Management?